versioneer-tech/provider-datalab/docs/how-to-guides/usage_concepts.md

 ## Summary

-- A `Datalab` defines users, sessions, optional vcluster, optional workshop files, and integrates with Keycloak.
+- A `Datalab` defines users, sessions, optional vcluster, quotas, and security policies.
+- Security controls combine **Pod Security Standards**, **Kubernetes roles**, and **Docker privilege** toggles.
+- Each Datalab requires a storage credential Secret.
-- Users must already exist in Keycloak; the Datalab provisions groups, memberships, a client, and a role to secure access.
+- Users must already exist in Keycloak; the Datalab provisions groups, memberships, a client, and a role.
 - Sessions may be long-lived (auto-created) or on-demand (user started).
-- Each Datalab requires a storage credentials Secret in the same namespace.
 - Workshop files enable the Educates UI workshop tab.
-- Check `kubectl get datalabs` for readiness, ensure Secrets are present, and confirm Keycloak groups/roles are created.
+- Check `kubectl get datalabs` for readiness and confirm Secret and Keycloak resource creation.